Self-Assessment

 6. CRPO may request verification that you participated in the learning activities documented in your Learning Record.
 Retain a record of any materials and notes that could be used support your participation in a learning activity.
 The following tables list examples of learning activities and acceptable supporting documentation.

-Any learning activities you engage in should be documented in your Learning Record, following the instructions provided in the QA Portal.
-You are welcome to document activities that are complete or in progress.
-You may also document activities that are unrelated to the goals listed in your Learning Plan.
+Any learning activities you engage in should be documented in your Learning Record.
+You are welcome to document activities that are complete or in progress as long as they take place during your PD reporting cycle.

 Learning Activities